nebblu/ReACT/README.md

 # ReACT with massive neutrinos
 ## This branch is a first implementation of massive neutrinos (1909.02561) into the basic ReACT code.

-## Installation goes the same way as master.
-Pyreact shouldn't break - to be tested.
-Run tests_mnu in the react/tests folder to check output.

 ## Introduction

 ReACT is an extension of the software package Copter (0905.0479) and MG-Copter (1606.02520) which allows for the calculation of redshift and real space large scale structure observables for a wide class of gravity and dark energy models.